-NESAS was originally created and developed under the supervision of GSMA's Security Assurance Group (SECAG) that comprised of representatives from mobile telecom network operators, infrastructure vendors, security auditors and test laboratories.
+NESAS was originally created and developed under the supervision of GSMA's Security Assurance Group (SECAG), succeeded by the NESAS Group, that comprised of representatives from mobile telecom network operators, infrastructure vendors, security auditors and test laboratories.

 The Scheme Owner is responsible for maintaining NESAS and for facilitating periodic reviews involving all relevant stakeholders.